akshatvirmani/Tribute-Page/README.md

 # Tribute Page of Dr. A.P.J.
-ABDUL KALAM
+ABDUL KALAM.